 In contrast to the conventional job interview, the information interview is not part of the candidate selection process.
-It is an opportunity to:
+It is an opportunity to help with:

 - Career readiness – do I really want to enter this kind of career?